 Notwithstanding any other provision in this Administrative Policy Statement or the campus specific procedures, the University shall disclose any information reasonably necessary for it to comply with state and federal law.

 Each campus shall ensure its faculty committee on research misconduct conducts proceedings on an impartial basis.
 Committee members are expected to reveal any actual or potential conflicts of interest to the committee including: (1) previous personal knowledge of or involvement in the matter, forming the basis of the allegation of Misconduct in Research, (2) close, personal, professional or financial relationship with the Complainant, Respondent, or any other participant in the inquiry or investigative processes.
 The campus specific procedures shall address management of such conflicts.

 - Education of the University Community:

-Each campus shall ensure its deans, directors, chairs, and graduate advisors shall be reminded annually of this Administrative Policy on Misconduct in Research, Scholarship, and Creative activities and of the campus specific procedures.
+Each campus shall ensure its deans, directors, chairs, and graduate advisors shall be reminded annually of this Administrative Policy Statement on Misconduct in Research, Scholarship, and Creative activities and of the campus specific procedures.
 The University shall also inform all faculty, students, and staff of (1) the need for integrity in research performance and (2) the role of the faculty committee on research misconduct.

 CONSEQUENCES OF A FINDING OF MISCONDUCT IN RESEARCH